 White Leaves

 Because the plant burn is white, it means the leaf was damaged.
-Therefore, that specific leaf of the plant can no longer perform photosynthesis since the cells were damaged.
-If too much of the plant gets sunburned, it will hinder it’s growth, as photosynthesis is vital for plant growth.
+Therefore, that specific leaf of the plant can no longer photosynthesize since the cells were damaged.
+If too many of the leaves gets sunburned, it will hinder it’s growth, as photosynthesis is vital for plant growth.

 If the plant received sunburn indoors, move the plant to a spot where it can have space from the lights.
 Always increase the height of the lights to allow the plant more room to grow.
 If the plant was sunburned during the outdoor hardening off stage, move the plant into the shade.
-Don’t give it direct sun for as long, and have it spend more time in the shade, while slowly re-introducing it to sun.
+Lessen the amount of direct sunline the plants are receiving, and have it spend more time in the shade, while slowly re-introducing it back to the sun.
 If only one or two leaves were damaged, this is all you need to do.
-If multiple leaves were damaged, consider removing the most damaged leaves to allow the plant to focus on new, healthy growth.
+If multiple leaves were damaged, consider removing the most damaged leaves to allow the plant to focus on healthy new growth.

 Helmet Head